s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/lapack.rst

          :class: NoteTipHead

-      Different arrays used as parameters to oneMKL LAPACK routines must not overlap.
+      Different arrays used as parameters to oneMath LAPACK routines must not overlap.